 Symptom Solution Fixture Auto-Shut Off Check the fan in the fixture.
 If it is stopped or moving slower than normal, the unit may have shut itself off due to high heat.
 This is to protect the fixture from overheating.
 Clear the fan of obstructions, or return the unit for service.
-No Light Output Check to ensure fixture is operating under correct mode, IE sound active/auto/ DMX/Etc., if applicable.
+No Light Output Check to ensure fixture is operating under correct mode, IE sound active/auto/DMX/Etc., if applicable.
 Chase Speed Too Fast/Slow Check to ensure proper setup of speed adjustment.
 No Power Check fuse, AC cord and circuit for malfunction.
-No Response to Audio Verify that the fixture is in "Sound Active" mode.
+Blown Fuse Check AC cord and circuit for damage, verify that moving parts are not restricted and that unit's ventilation is not obstructed No Response to Audio Verify that the fixture is in "Sound Active" mode.
 Adjust Audio Sensitivity, If Applicable.
-Fixture Not Respond- ing / Responding Erratically Make sure all connectors are seated properly and securely.
+Fixture Not Responding / Responding Er- ratically Make sure all connectors are seated properly and securely.
 Use Only DMX Cables and/or check cables for defects Install a Terminator.
 Reset fixture(s).
+Intermittent Lamp Check lamp for properly installation.
+Relamp, lamp may have reached end of life.

-If your problem persists or isn't listed contact support@blizzardlighting.com.
+If your problem isn't listed, or if problems persist, please open a support ticket at: www.blizzardlighting.com/support.